How to check if your house can support a doorbell camera, and which models will work for you.

 A lot of doorbell cameras give you the option to skip your existing chime altogether and opt for a wireless chime.
 You plug these into an electrical outlet near your doorbell camera, and they’ll play a tone when someone rings the bell.

-Battery-powered doorbell cameras usually have fewer features than hardwired versions, and they need a wireless chime that you can plug in.
+Battery-powered doorbell cameras, like a Ring doorbell, usually have fewer features than hardwired versions, and they need a wireless chime that you can plug in.
 You’ll also have to keep an eye on the battery and recharge it when it gets low.

 Best doorbell camera alternatives